jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.9.7 (2023/09/16) =
+* Fix: Rewrite Content (in Embeddings) uses the right value as Max Tokens.
+* Add: The Intro Message in the Settings can now be disabled, for a slighlty cleaner UI.
+* Update: Optimized the way the UI is built and refreshed, for a better performance.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.9.6 (2023/09/13) =
 * Add: The simpleChatbotQuery has now a memory of the discussion.
 * Fix: Handle errors more gracefully when importing data.
 * Fix: The data in the Copy Button in the Forms was missing line returns.
 * Fix: Some issues with forms if the JS was loaded too early.
 * ✨ The clientId was renamed into chatId (update your custom code if you use any).
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.9.5 (2023/09/11) =
 * Fix: Error when finetuning new models.